apify/crawlee/README.md

 Note that the `getContext`, `getInput` and `setOutput` also accept a Node.js-style callback parameter.
 If the callback is not provided, they return a promise.
 To set a promise dependency from an external library, use the following code:

 ```javascript
 const Promise = require('bluebird');
 Apifier.setPromisesDependency(Promise);
 ```

-Otherwise, the SDK defaults to native promises.
+Otherwise, the runtime defaults to native promises if they are available, or an error is thrown.

 ### Internal web server